wjpoom/SPEC/README.md

 * `Apr.
 13, 2024` We released the SPEC dataset and the code for evaluation, sorry for the delay :relaxed:.
 * `Feb.
 28, 2024` Our work has been accepted by [CVPR 2024](https://cvpr.thecvf.com/) :tada:.

+## :rocket: A more advanced version is coming!
+We are building a new version with a larger data scale, more object categories, and higher-quality images and text, and more.
+You can preview it at [this website](https://wjpoom.github.io/preview/), and the full version will come soon.

 ## :mag: SPEC Benchmark
 To evaluate the understanding capability of visual-language models on fine-grained concepts, we propose a new benchmark, SPEC, which consists of six distinct subsets, distributed across the dimensions of **S**ize, **P**osition, **E**xistence, and **C**ount.